ImagicTheCat/LUIS/doc/contract.md

 A contract is a message carried and signed by each step from the service to the identity.
 This allow for example to do an identification process.
 The first step is the service/client creating the contract, the before last step is the client (if one exists) and the last step is the identity.

 A contract is generic and not specifically designed for identification.
 For example, changing some critical account informations on a web site could require to sign a higher level contract.
+We could also generate a persistent contract to verify a public information (uploaded content, signature...), bound to a specific service.

 ## Format